Find out when the best time for blueberry picking is in your area. Or when to find them local berries at your farmer's market or grocery store.

 People are looking to eat foods that contain a high level of nutrition in hopes of fighting off diseases like cancer.

-Typically with most fruits you find in the supermarket, you only get them from a couple states, maybe including your own.
-However I am noticing that more and more blueberries from many different states are arriving on my local grocery store shelves.
+Typically with most fruits you find in the grocery stores, you only get them from a couple states, maybe including your own.
+However I am noticing that more and more juicy blueberries from many different states are arriving on my local grocery store shelves.
+The weather conditions they can grow in is more than other types of fruit.

 No other item in the produce department comes from so many different places.
-I thought I would take a look at these states and talk about their crops and when they are harvested.
+I thought I would take a look at these states and talk about when ripe blueberries are in season.

-This post will help you know when to buy them or when to go picking for yourself.
+This post will help you know when to buy them or when to go picking blueberry bushes yourself.
+Or if you have your own blueberry plants when they will be ready to harvest.

 Also at the end I will make mention of wild blueberries.